 Cranberries, once traditionally consumed seasonally with holiday turkeys, are now consumed year round in processed forms.
 About 95 percent of cranberries consumed in the United States are processed, most commonly for juice and juice blends.

 Cranberries are used in canned and bottled 100 percent juices and juice blends.
-Fruit juices and drinks rank third in beverage retail market share behind carbonated soft drinks and milk.
 Cranberry handlers also market the berries in other forms including frozen, sweetened dried, concentrated and powdered.

 A handful of companies purchase cranberries directly from growers.
-Massachusetts-based Ocean Spray accounts for about 80 percent of raw cranberry in-take.
-This cooperative is North America’s leading producer of canned and bottled juices and juice drinks with a market share of 65 percent.
-In fiscal 2010, the company had sales of $2.05 billion.
+Massachusetts-based Ocean Spray accounts for about 80 percent of raw cranberry purchases.
 Other handlers include Northland Cranberries, Inc., Wisconsin; Decas Cranberry Products, Massachusetts; Clement Pappas & Company, Inc., New Jersey; and Cliffstar Corporation, New York.